 Here is something for families that ranks at the top of hands-on educational experiences.
 Board Project Oceanology's research vessel, cruise out into Long Island Sound and set out a trawl net and plankton net.
 Hoist up the nets and identify the variety of creatures you have caught, under the guidance of a marine scientist.
 They may range from lobsters and squid to the tiniest form of life in the ocean's chain - plankton.
-The Enviro-Lab, Project Oceanology's 56-foot floating classroom lets you be a marine scientist for two and a half hours daily from mid-June through August 31.
+The Enviro-Lab, Project Oceanology's 56-foot floating classroom lets you be a marine scientist.
+The Enviro-Lab departs from Avery Point.

-At 4 p.m. on Tuesdays, Thursdays and Saturdays, the Enviro-Lab departs from Avery Point and docks at one of southeastern Connecticut's landmarks: New London Ledge Lighthouse.
-Since 1909, this beacon in the middle of the Thames River has guided vessels from wooden schooners to hi-tech submarines.
+Ledge Lighthouse tours run from July through August: Tuesday, Thursday, and Saturday 4 p.m.
+September, Saturday 4 p.m.
+Since 1909, New London Ledge Lighthouse, a beacon in the middle of the Thames River has guided vessels from wooden schooners to hi-tech submarines.
 You will get to explore the innerworkings of this solitary outpost as the tour does not just take you around the building, it takes you inside it.
-The lighthouse tours continue Saturdays in September.

 Science takes on a new meaning at a variety of day and overnight camps for student are 5th graders and up.
 Project Oceanology also hosts the Ultimate Ocean Adventure for scouts and youth groups.
 Groups can spend a weekend night or two in Project Oceanology's waterfront hostel and delve into hands-on, minds-on marine science activities.